Islamic republic

-Currently, (as of 2022), the name is used in the official title of three states -- the Islamic Republics of Iran, Pakistan, and Mauritania.
+The term is currently used in the official title of three states – the Islamic Republics of Pakistan, Mauritania, and Iran.
 Pakistan first adopted the title under the constitution of 1956.
 Mauritania adopted it on 28 November 1958.
 Iran adopted it after the 1979 Iranian Revolution that overthrew the Pahlavi dynasty.
 Despite having similar names, the countries differ greatly in their governments and laws.

-Of the three, two of which, Iran and Mauritania are religious theocratic states.
-When Pakistan adopted the name in 1956, Islam was yet to be declared the state religion since gaining independence in 1947; they did so upon adopting a new constitution in 1973.
+Iran and Mauritania are religious theocratic states.
+Pakistan adopted the name in 1956 before Islam was yet to be declared the state religion; this happened at the adoption of the 1973 constitution.